-We anticipate spending a significant amount of time and effort in 2005 to market the Cardiosonix blood flow products to a wider market.
+We anticipate spending a significant amount of time and effort in 2006 to market the Cardiosonix blood flow products to a wider market.
 We will need to continue the management of relationships with thought leaders in the cardiac surgery and neurosurgical fields to gain broader exposure to the advantages of our technology.
-We anticipate placing blood flow systems with industry thought leaders to obtain critical commercial feedback during the widespread market launch.
+We anticipate continuing to place blood flow systems with industry thought leaders to obtain critical commercial feedback during the widespread market launch.
 The market education process we envision will likely take some time to develop in the manner we desire.
 In addition, the sales cycle for medical devices such as our blood flow products is typically a four to six month cycle.
 As such, significant end customer sales, if they occur, will likely lag the signing of distribution arrangements.

-We expect sales of blood flow products for 2005 to be higher than 2004 although such sales are difficult to gauge in situations where the use of the product is dependent on changes in surgical practice as well as subject to the sales cycles, etc. outlined above.
+We expect sales of blood flow products for 2006 to be higher than 2005 although such sales are difficult to gauge in situations where the use of the product is dependent on changes in surgical practice as well as subject to the sales cycles, etc. outlined above.
 We are also investigating alternative pricing strategies such as per use fees or leasing that may affect the adoption rates for our blood flow measurement devices.
-As a result, we anticipate that the product development and market support costs we will incur in 2005 will be greater than the revenue we generate from the sales of blood flow devices.
-We expect to continue to incur losses from our blood flow operations for 2005.
+As a result, we anticipate that the product development and market support costs we will incur in 2006 will be greater than the revenue we generate from the sales of blood flow devices.